 There is only one string and so these various standing wave patterns add-up by superposition and create a total waveform.

 The resulting combination of standing waves contains frequency components at F, 2F, 3F, 4F (Hz) etc – and this harmonic series determines the timbre of the instrument.
 The timbre can be changed by bowing or plucking at a different location.
 Try a guitar string in the centre (lots of fundamental) and near the bridge (lots of high-order harmonics).

 This slow-motion video starts with someone plucking a number of guitar strings.
 You can actually see that they have different fundamental frequencies, which are set by the speed at which the wave travels along each string and their length.
 Remember – wave speed is fixed by tension and mass per unit length, which will be different for each string.

 Harmonics are very good news musically, because the ear likes to construct pleasant-sounding tones from harmonic acoustic oscillations.
-Some instruments do not produce harmonic standing wave vibrations – bells are a good example – and this makes them rather odd to listen to from a musical point of view.
+Some instruments do not produce standing wave vibrations with a nice simple set of frequencies (F, 2F, 3F etc) – bells are a good example – and this makes them rather odd to listen to from a musical point of view.

 Standing waves in rooms